alyssamelody/kmnist-digit-class/README.md

-# Digit Classification using KMNIST
+# Digit Classification using KNN-MNIST